IBCNServices/tengu-charms/README.md

 # Tengu developer info

-Tengu uses Juju at its core.
-Juju is used to

 ## Bigfiles

 This git repository doesn't contain big files like binaries and tarballs.
 You have to download these binaries before you can deploy Charms from this repository.
 The `tengu downloadbigfiles` tool downloads the binaries and puts them in the correct folder. **This tool is installed by default on a Hauchiwa and is run once during installation.**